camwestwood/xapi/recipes/case/create-case.md

 ### Timestamp

-In create statements the timestamp property must be set to the date and time that the case was created
+In create statements the Timestamp property must be set to the date and time that the case was created

 #### Example:
 ``` javascript